 Entrepreneur Derek Herrera, for example, has made it his mission to help other disabled vets start their own businesses.

-Upon receiving a Purple Heart and being medically discharged, he enrolled in UCLA’s Anderson School of Business, where he launched Spinal Singularity, a company that aims to improve the quality of life for catheter users by improving how they manage bladder function.
+Upon receiving a Purple Heart and being medically discharged, he enrolled in UCLA’s Anderson School of Management, where he launched Spinal Singularity, a company that aims to improve the quality of life for catheter users by improving how they manage bladder function.

 His product — now in clinical trials — could provide an alternative to the external catheters that people use to drain their bladders.
 Hererra has developed an extended use, internal catheter that operates with the touch of a button.